Diversified Port Property Experience

 The Net Results: The maritime related impact on the value of the site was analyzed and presented in a way that it was readily understood by the client’s local appraiser and the court.

-Client: Port Authority – port related logistics park development highest and best use, financial and market feasibility analyses and development recommendations
+Case: Port Authority – port related logistics park development highest and best use, financial and market feasibility analyses and development recommendations

 Location: Caribbean